pixdoet/aMuseMent/share/doc/yt_dlp/README.txt

 -   devscripts/make_lazy_extractors.py - Create lazy extractors.
 Running
     this before building the binaries (any variant) will improve their startup performance.
 Set the environment variable
-    YTDLP_NO_LAZY_EXTRACTORS=1 if you wish to forcefully disable lazy extractor loading.
+    YTDLP_NO_LAZY_EXTRACTORS to something nonempty to forcefully disable lazy extractor loading.

 Note: See their --help for more info.